 Harry and Halwai's Day in the Woods

 Writing a story with elements of a religion that is not my own is intimidating to say the least.
-However, I find Hinduism to be such a rich and beautiful religion that I am not surprised I had a dream about it which I just had to write it down.
+However, I find Hinduism to be so rich and beautiful that I am not surprised I had a dream about it!
+I just had to write the dream down.
 I named my characters Harry (as in the devotional chant "Hare Krishna") and Halwai (as in the common man caste).
 Harry is meant to represent Krishna, who is so loving and compassionate a God, he reminds me of Jesus.
 He is sometimes portrayed as a child, usually blue-the color of Heaven, and has multiple arms.
 I love to think of Jesus as my most faithful childhood friend.

 The best childhoods are made up of sunny afternoons of earned playtime.
 Harry and Halvay met on one such afternoon.
-Halvay had spent the morning completing the arduous task of sitting still and learning against his will, and then helping his mama with so many chores he was sure he would collapse of sheer exhaustion.
-Halwai was thinking he, and his overworked little arms and legs could not possibly go on washing clothes one moment longer.
-Then suddenly in miraculous answer to silent prayer his mother began to say "Thank you Halwai that's good, if you want to-" and he dashed off to play with such speed, it was as if he was racing time itself to the best part of the woods to play.
+Halvay had spent the morning completing the arduous task of sitting still to read and learn against his will.
+Then he had to help his mama with so many chores, he was sure he would collapse of sheer exhaustion.
+Halwai was thinking he and his overworked little arms and legs could not possibly go on washing clothes one moment longer.
+Then suddenly in miraculous answer to silent prayer his mother began to say "Thank you Halwai that is good, if you want to-" Halwai dashed off to play before his mama could say another word.
+It was as if Halwai was racing time itself to the best part of the woods to play.
 "Stay in the safest part!" she cried after him, and laughed to see just how fast his little legs could go.
 When he arrived panting and grinning at his sanctioned escape he met a strange and adorable little blue boy.

 "Hi!
 My name is Harry!" he said joyfully waving one of his four arms at Halwai.
-One arm was busy holding a fish, in another arm held a book, the third arm held a blanket, and the fourth arm was waving so ecstatically at Halwai, Halwai was worried the boy would drop everything.
+In one arm Harry held a fish, and in another arm he held a book.
+The third arm was wrapped in a blanket, and with the fourth arm Harry waved so ecstatically, Halwai was sure he was about to drop everything.

 "Oh hi!" said Halwai "have you come to play in this safe place too?"